joshwaaaah/jh-eleventy-personal-site/src/posts/back-to-top.md

 ---
-title: Creating a accessible 'back to top' button
+title: Creating an accessible 'back to top' button
 excerpt: Today I want to write a quick snippet which will hopefully help someone, anyone, create a nice 'n easy 'Back to top' button.
 Let's dive in!
 tags:
   - snippet